lizmat/Identity-Utils/README.md

 If the path indicates a directory, then the distribution will be stored in that directory with the identity's long name.
 Otherwise the path will be taken as the name to store the distribution as.

 Assumes the `curl` command-line program is installed.

+Optionally takes a `:verbose` named argument: if specified with a truish value, will show any error information on STDERR if the download failed for some reason.

 rea-dist-url
 ------------